aibasel-teaching/krummstab/README.md

 In the first case, Krummstab will create a separate submission directory for each team member.
-To resolve this, you can create a new submission directory according to the instructions [here](#manually-adding-late-submissions).
+To resolve this, you can create a new submission directory according to the instructions [here](#how-do-i-add-late-submissions).

 In the second case you will have to figure out which submission to mark, but for Krummstab it only matters that the files you want to send as feedback are in the `feedback` folder of the team's submission directory.
 To avoid this situation, students should use the same file name when uploading an updated submission and of course refrain from uploading two separate submissions.

-### Only Sending Feedback to Some Teams
+### How do I send feedback to individual teams?
 The `send` command only sends feedback to teams that are marked as being `relevant` in the their respective `submission.json` file.
 To avoid sending feedback to team Hans and Hanna Muster, manually edit the file